pdt590/prj-octomaker-blog/README.md

   > It will redirect all the requests to the function we've made

-  > Note `"function": "nuxtssr"` is equivalent with `exports.nuxtssr = functions.https.onRequest(app)` in `functions/index.js` file
+  > Note: `"function": "nuxtssr"` is equivalent with `exports.nuxtssr = functions.https.onRequest(app)` in `functions/index.js` file

-> Note: `static files` of the nuxt project after build have to be in the `public` directory
+- `static files` of the nuxt project after build have to be in the `public` directory
   - How to copy `static files` of nuxt project to `public` directory
     1. `Clean` the directories in case there's already something in it
     2. `Build` the nuxt app
     3. The built app is now in the functions directory.
 Copy the content of the `functions/.nuxt/dist/` directory to the `public/_nuxt` directory
     4. Copy the static files from the `src/static/` directory to the `root` of the `public` directory
     5. Install the functions dependencies with yarn

 - These scripts will do all that in `windows`.
 Add these to the main `package.json` file.